Viktor-Butkovich/Paleoclimate-Analytics/README.md

 Possibly incorporate recent GHG index data
 Attempt at least ARIMAX, Linear Regression-based, and NHITS forecasting models in different possible future scenarios
-    Possibly also include a basic TensorFlow neural network and use an evolutionary algorithm for hyperparameter optimization
+    Possibly also include a basic TensorFlow neural network and use an evolutionary algorithm for hyperparameter optimization Also look into using smoothed variables with s() to reduce noise and for easier plotting s(variable) returns a smoothed version - from the mgcv package Try a GAM - generalized additive model, allows a linear response variable to depend linearly on predictor variables Simple method of time series prediction with future exogenous variables Try diff-based regression, using changes in each variable to predict change in anomaly, rather than absolute amounts